 All they have to do is reapply for a study place on the same degree program, and include the official letter of admission that they received previously, along with a certificate confirming the completion of an official volunteer service in their application documents.

-First of all, apply for your chosen degree program online.
-Then, send us your documents by post.
+You apply for your chosen degree program online.
+Your documents need to be uploaded in the application portal.
 You can view the status of your application online at any time.

 Find out more about the application process